dynawo/dyn-grid-compliance-verification/README.md

 ```

 Note that, in this mode, the tool can perform the electrical performance
-verification using either a user-provided dyna&omega;o **model** (running Dyna&omega;o
+verification using either a user-provided Dyna&omega;o **model** (running
-simulations), or a set of user-provided **curves**, or both (in which case the
+Dyna&omega;o simulations), or a set of user-provided **curves**, or both (in
-curves are used only for showing them on the graphs, along the simulated
+which case the curves are used only for showing them on the graphs, along the
-curves).
+simulated curves).
 Therefore you must provide either a `PRODUCER_MODEL` or a
 `PRODUCER_CURVE` directory, or both.

 The options and the required format of INI and curves files are documented in